 - urine or blood test

-If you test positive for gonorrhea and are experiencing symptoms associated with gonococcal arthritis, your doctor may want to test joint fluid to confirm diagnosis.
-During this test, your doctor will extract a sample of fluid from the area around an inflamed joint with a needle.
-The fluid will then be sent to a laboratory to test it for the presence of bacteria.
+If your test results are positive for gonorrhea and you’re experiencing symptoms associated with gonococcal arthritis, your doctor may want to test your joint fluid to confirm their diagnosis.

-The underlying gonorrhea infection must be treated in order to relieve your symptoms.
-The primary form of treatment is antibiotic drugs.
-Because some strains of gonorrhea have become drug-resistant, your doctor may prescribe several types of antibiotics.
+Antibiotic drugs are the primary form of treatment.
+Because some strains of gonorrhea have become antibiotic-resistant, your doctor may prescribe several types of antibiotics.

-You must be retested after one week of treatment to see if your infection has cleared up.
+You must be retested after 1 week of treatment to see whether your infection has cleared.

-If you’ve been diagnosed with gonorrhea, notify all your sexual partners so they can be tested and treated, and don’t have sex until you have completed treatment and your doctor confirms that the infection has been cured.
+Notify all your sexual partners if you receive a gonorrhea diagnosis.
+They will need to be tested and possibly treated, too.
+Don’t have sex until you’ve completed treatment and your doctor confirms the infection is cured.